marcelagga/ARC/README.md

 intelligence when thinking of modern definitions as seen on "On the Measure of Intelligence."
 Additionally, there is no 'learning' involved in any of the tasks.

-However, providing a hand-coded solution for these tasks and implementing them, helped me to understand the different concepts of Objectness priors, Goal-directedness priors, Numbers and Counting priors and Basic Geometry and Topology priors and how a computer would have some understanding of them.
+However, providing a hand-coded solution and implementing these tasks, helped me to understand the different concepts of Objectness priors, Goal-directedness priors, Numbers and Counting priors and Basic Geometry and Topology priors and how a computer would have some understanding of them.
 An example can be find in the solution for c8cbb738,